What to wear

 The other guideline to note is that clothes and jewelry are supporting actors.
 Your face is the super star, and anything that distracts or detracts from that is counterproductive.
 So that means no large/flashy jewelry, crazy ties, eye-popping patterns, shiny or sheer fabrics, conspicuous logos, wrinkly shirts, puffy jackets, or low-cut necklines.

 If you want a fresh haircut, a few days beforehand is better than the day of the shoot.
 Having your hair styled or blown out at a salon right before the session is always helpful in having a “good hair day.”
 Please bring a hair elastic/tie if you want to try putting your hair up for some shots, and if you normally wear product in your hair bring that too.
 If you don’t like sharing combs/brushes with other people, think about bringing your own.

 Men generally have it easy but there is still some work to be done.
 Facial hair: You may have never done this before, but there’s a first time for everything.
 Try to tame your eyebrows and trim your nose hair.
 I can brush lint off you and adjust your collar, but I draw the line at clipping nose hair.
 Beard and mustache: if you recognize you’re not the best groomer, stop by a barber shop for a trim.
 If you’re a DIY kind of guy, remember to shave closely with lotion and a sharp blade to avoid nicks & cuts.

 If you are not going for a casual look bring different ties, solid colored shirts, and suit jacket combinations.
 A bad tie can ruin a great headshot so bring a few to choose from.
 Avoid jackets with shoulder pads.
 Collars should be straight and crisp, fitting snuggly around your neck with no gaps.
 Try to bring freshly dry cleaned or ironed clothes and do your best to keep them clean.

-No hard-edged eyeliner; it should be soft and blended.
+No hard-edged eyeliner; make it soft & blended.

 Eyebrows should be natural.
 Try to avoid harsh lines and a pencilled-in look.

 Neutral color eyeshadow or none at all.

-Lip color should be a bit darker than your natural shade.
+Lip color a bit darker than natural shade.

 Glossy (not matte) lipstick.